zbakin/CppND-Capstone-PcapTool/README.md

 The Capstone Project gives a chance to integrate what's been learned throughout this program.

-In this project, you can build your own C++ application starting with this repo, following the principles you have learned throughout this Nanodegree Program.
-This project will demonstrate that you can independently create applications using a wide range of C++ features.
+In this project, a custom C++ application was created, following the principles that have been learned throughout this Nanodegree Program.

+PcapTool - application which allows users to update pcap file, based on specific commands.
+Pcap file is a file, that is captured via tcpdump or similar tools, and contains structured information about comminication between IP protocol supported devices.

+## Design and implementation
+Classes Scenario, ScenarioParser, ScenarioProcessor, PcapReader were implemented to capture both the scenario file and pcap file, in order to do manipulations on pcap file.

+Libraries which simplified the implementation are: libpcap and pcapplusplus.
+Both of the libraries are available open source and do not need a license.

 ## Dependencies for Running Locally
 * cmake >= 3.7